NENO Logo

 Note with a video

 In the files view, you get an overview of all files in your notes folder.
-You can also search for files whose slugs that start with a specific string by entering that string into the search input, e. g. files/.
+You can also search for files whose slugs start with a specific string by entering that string into the search input, e.g. files/.
 If you want to find all files that end with a specific string, type ends-with: into the search input field, followed by the desired string, e.g. ends-with:.jpg.

 Single file view